microsoft/vscode-cosmosdb/README.md

 - Create a Cosmos DB account by clicking the `+` button in the title
 - View Azure Cosmos DB accounts and open directly in the portal
-- Attach a Mongo server by clicking the plug icon in the title
-  - Typical connection string for a local MongoDB instance: `mongodb://localhost:27017`

-MongoDB and DocumentDB accounts* support the following:
-- View/Create/Delete databses, collections, and documents
+- View/Create/Delete databses, collections, graphs, and documents
 - Click on a document to open in the editor
+- Click on a graph to open graph viewer
 - Edit a document and persist changes to the cloud
-- 'Load more' documents in the explorer
+- Attach a Mongo server by clicking the plug icon in the title

-*Support for other CosmosDB apis (i.e. Graph and Table) is coming soon!
+*Support for Table accounts in CosmosDB is coming soon!

 ## Mongo "Scrapbooks"